sinanuygunn/blender_quick_reference/README.md

 Once installed, the add-on will be available in the View3D > Add > Image (CTRL + A > Image).
 ![Screenshot](https://github.com/sinanuygunn/blender_quick_reference/blob/main/screenshots/Screenshot.png)
 ![Screenshot2](https://github.com/sinanuygunn/blender_quick_reference/blob/main/screenshots/Screenshotcat2.png)

+## Supported Platforms

+This project has been tested only on Windows.
+It has not been tested on other platforms (macOS, Linux, etc.), and it is likely that it will not work on these platforms.